RetroPie/RetroPie-Docs/docs/RetroArch.md

 ```
 ## Skeleton config file for RetroArch

-# Save all save files (*.srm) to this directory.
-This includes related files like .bsv, .rtc, .psrm, etc ...
-# This will be overridden by explicit command line options.
-# savefile_directory =

-# Save all save states (*.state) to this directory.
-# This will be overridden by explicit command line options.
-# savestate_directory =

-# If set to a directory, Content which is temporarily extracted
-# will be extracted to this directory.
-# extraction_directory =

-# Save all input remapping files to this directory.
-# input_remapping_directory =

-# Save all playlist files to this directory.
-# playlist_directory =

 # If set to a directory, the content history playlist will be saved
 # to this directory.
 # content_history_dir =